Course overviewBench Joinery Level 2 for School Leavers City of Bristol College

-You will need an excellent record of attendance and commitment at school/College.
+You will also need an excellent record of attendance and commitment at school/College.
 You will also need to demonstrate a high degree of enthusiasm and a commitment to succeed and prepare effectively for employment.

 How is the course delivered and assessed?

 This is a full-time course.
 Alongside your College tutorials, you will be required to take part in work experience and self-directed study.

 You will be assessed in a number of different ways and receive regular feedback in reviews to guide your progress.
 Some of the ways in which your success will be measured are attendance, exams, online assessments, practical assessments and a portfolio of work.